jbacl/ATMSimulator/README.md

 ## How to install and run:
 ### 1. Download the source code file by clicking on the green **CODE** button and dragging the downloaded file onto your desktop.
 ### 2. Double-click on the zip file, and your computer will create a new folder with the source code.
-### 3. Finally, double-click on _BankManagementSystem.jar_, and it will run the ATM Simulator.
+### 3. Finally, double-click on _BankManagementSystem.jar_ and will run the ATM Simulator.
 ## **ONLY CONTINUE IF YOU WANT TO VIEW THE DATABASE**
 ### 4. Go to https://dev.mysql.com/downloads/installer/ and install the latest version of MySQL installer.
 ###     **_As of 06/23/2023, MySQL Workbench does not work on macOS.
 Still, try to install it just in case they fix the issue_**